canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 ## How tasks were measured across the reporting institutions

 We compiled the data that each institution sent.
 We tagged each task with the collection method, number of participants, time period, and success rate.
-Here’s what we found.
+Here’s what we found:

 <b>Reporting method</b>
 * 9 surveys